syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ## LongPressed

 Whenever the [SfCalendar] elements are long-pressed onto the view, the [LongPressed] event is triggered.
-Below is a list of the arguments:
+The following are the list of arguments:

 * `Sender`: This contains the `SfCalendar` object.

-* `LongPressed`: This long-pressed action performed on a Calendar element can be found in the [CalendarLongPressedEventArgs], and you can see details about the long-pressed dates and elements.
+* `LongPressed`: This long-pressed action performed on a Calendar element can be found in the [CalendarLongPressedEventArgs], where you can see details about the long-pressed dates and elements.

     * [Date] : Returns the long-pressed date.
     * [Element] : Returns the long-pressed `Calendar` element.